 You have rights after a personal injury accident.
 In Texas, the law allows a civil remedy for injured parties to bring claims forward against negligent or reckless parties.
 A successful personal injury claim is often the only option for victims to recover the financial compensation they need to move forward after an accident.
 If you or a loved one have been seriously injured, the legally responsible party may be compelled to pay for your medical bills, lost wages, property damage, and more.
 Contact a San Antonio personal injury lawyer at Hill Law Firm to discuss your case and legal options in more detail.
 We offer 100% free consultations in Bexar County.

 Why Choose Us?

 - The people of San Antonio, Texas have trusted us with their personal injury claims for years.
 Most of the clients we accept are referrals from past clients and colleagues.
 We keep your best interests at heart.

-- The lawyers at our firm are not afraid to challenge defendants in court, when necessary.
+- The lawyers at our law offices are not afraid to challenge defendants in court, when necessary.
 Even with difficult cases, we have had a long track record of success.

 - The clients we accept do not have to pay upfront for our legal services.
 We operate on a contingency fee basis on San Antonio personal injury claims, with no fees until we win.